 Members of Bird and Wildlife Team are acclaimed Sri Lankan birders, wildlife researchers and wildlife photographers, and authors on their subjects.
 The combination of their knowledge and field skills is the key to the high success of our tours.

-Our team members have run very successful tours for over 25 years and thereby have first-hand experience on where, when and how to find birds, mammals and other wildlife in the country, and also in India and the Andaman Islands.
+Our team members have been leading very successful tours for up to 30 years and thereby have first-hand experience on where, when and how to find birds, mammals and other wildlife in the country, and also in India and the Andaman Islands.
 This long-term experience has provided the team with unmatched know-how on carefully tailoring any type of nature observation tour to meet your needs.
 We provide very personalized services to achieve the goal of every tour and to make it a highly successful one for you.
 This is proven in testimonials and tour reports of our tours.

 Deepal Warakagoda is one of Sri Lanka’s most experienced birders, and has been birding since childhood.
 His knowledge and experience of bird sounds led him to discover the Serendib Scops Owl in 2001 in the rainforests of Sri Lanka.
 It is a bird species new to science, discovered after 132 years in the country.